rw251/pingr/DB_DEPLOYMENT.md

 Install NVM for Windows (https://github.com/coreybutler/nvm-windows) first. **NOTE** don't install in a path containing spaces!
 A sensible installation dir is C:\nvm

-Use this to install nodejs / npm Open an Administrator command prompt to install the most recent version of node 8:
+Open an administrator command prompt and use NVM install the most recent version of node 8:

 ```
 nvm install 8.11.3